THRIVE: BECOME A MASSAGE THERAPIST

 Employment for Massage Therapists will continue to grow.

-South Carolina’s annual mean wage for massage therapists is $39,660, according to 2017 reports from the U.S. Bureau of Labor Statistics.
+South Carolina’s annual mean wage for massage therapists is $43,050 according to 2022 reports from the U.S. Bureau of Labor Statistics.
 That average includes both full-time and part-time massage therapists.
 Earnings can increase substantially with time and experience.
+In addition, employment of massage therapists is projected to grow 32 percent from 2020 to 2030, much faster than the average for all occupations

 WHAT PEOPLE ARE SAYING